Understanding The Cycle Of Anxiety and Fatigue

 Takeaway

 Anxiety activates the body's fight-or-flight system, which is designed to respond to immediate threats.
 Persistent activation of this system can lead to a reduction in both sleep duration and quality, resulting in fatigue.
-Relaxation exercises, regular exercise, and meditation may all help reduce anxiety and improve sleep.
-If you’re experiencing signs of an anxiety disorder, it’s also recommended that you seek professional treatment advice.
+Relaxation techniques, regular exercise, and meditation may all help reduce anxiety and improve sleep.
+If you’re experiencing signs of an anxiety disorder or are looking for support in breaking the cycle of fatigue and anxiety, it’s also recommended that you seek professional treatment advice.

 Regulate anxiety in a compassionate environment